Punjabi dialects and languages: India

 In India, Punjabi is listed as a constitutional language and is counted in the census returns.
 According to the 2011 Census of India, there are 33,124,726 Punjabi speakers which includes the varieties of Bagri (1,656,588 speakers) Bilaspuri (295,805 speakers) and Bhateali (23,970 speakers).
 Bagri is spoken in parts of Punjab, Haryana and Rajasthan.
 Bilaspuri and Bhateali are spoken in Himachal Pradesh.
 The status of Bagri is split between Punjabi and Rajasthani in the census returns with options available under Punjabi and Rajasthani.

 Gusain (1991) places Bagri as a Rajasthani dialect.
 Similarly, the identities of Bilaspuri and Bhateali are also split, in their case, between Punjabi and Dogri.

 Lahnda languages are only enumerated in the census returns in India with 108,791 speakers listed in the 2011 census.
 The varieties listed under Lahnda are Bahawalpuri (29,253 speakers); Multani which is described as Hindi Multani (61,722 speakers) and unclassified (17,816 speakers).
 Punchi is spoken in Jammu.
 The language variety is listed under Lahnda as it, together with Bahwalpuri and Multani satisfies the "criterion of 10,000 or more speakers at the all India level".

 Historically, Dogri was considered to be a dialect of Punjabi spoken primarily in Jammu.
 In the 1941 Census, Dogri was listed under Punjabi.
 Since 2003, Dogri is listed as an independent language in the constitution of India.
 According to the 2011 Census - India, there are 2,596,767 Dogri speakers.
 Similar to Dogri, the Kangri language spoken in Himachal Pradesh was regarded as a Punjabi dialect but since 1971, it has been reclassified under Hindi.
-There were 1,117,342 Kangri speakers listed in the 2011 Cenus- India.
+There were 1,117,342 Kangri speakers listed in the 2011 Census- India.
 Despite the independent status of Dogri and reclassification of Kangri, both languages are claimed to fall within Punjabi by some writers.
 Others place Dogri and Kangri within the Western Pahari group.
-Eberle et al (2020) believe Dogri and Kangri are related to Easterm Punjabi and place these languages in a group of related languages descended from an intermediate division of Indo-Aryan languages.
+Eberle et al. (2020) believe Dogri and Kangri are related to Eastern Punjabi and place these languages in a group of related languages descended from an intermediate division of Indo-Aryan languages.